 G

 amma-ray spectroscopy using high-purity germanium (HPGe) detectors is a leading method for obtaining high-energy resolution spectra in both the laboratory setting and in the field.
-These detectors have the ability to obtain energy resolutions as low as 0.15 keV for the Full-Width-Half-Maximum (FWHM), at incident photons around 5.9 keV.
-[1] The tradeoff for such high energy resolution, is an overall lower detection efficiency compared to other types of nuclear instrumentals, such as sodium iodide NaI scinitllators.
+These detectors have the ability to obtain energy resolutions as low as 0.15 keV for the Full-Width-Half-Maximum, at incident photons around 5.9 keV.
+[1] The tradeoff for such high energy resolution is an overall lower detection efficiency compared to other types of nuclear instrumentals; such as sodium iodide, NaI, scintillators.
 The advancement of radiation transport codes, such as Monte Carlo Neutral-Particle (MCNP), allows researchers to accurately model the detection response of HPGe detectors at various geometries, source energies, and environments.
-Radiation transport modeling provides insight to potential anomalies that could occur during an experiment, and enables the user to intelligently modify experiments which could improve results, conserve resources, and ensure safety requirements are followed.
-Unfortunately, creating a detector MCNP model that accurately represents reality can be difficult and time consuming, and so by applying a systematic or computational approach the process can be streamlined.
-Rather than manually performing trial-and-error adjustments to match experimental data, the development of an automated parametric optimization code will simplify the enhancement of a rudimentary HPGe detector model.
+Radiation transport modeling provides insight to potential anomalies that could occur during an experiment and enables the user to intelligently modify experiments which could improve results, conserve resources, and ensure safety requirements are followed.
+Unfortunately, creating a detector MCNP model that accurately represents reality can be difficult and time consuming; by applying a systematic or computational approach this process can be streamlined.
+Rather than manually performing trial-and-error adjustments to match experimental data; the development of an automated parametric optimization code will simplify the enhancement of a rudimentary HPGe detector model.
 Ideally, an optimized HPGe MCNP model should accurately predict the detection efficiency curves at various source positions, which can then be applied to developing an adjoint flux model representing the detection efficiency over all space.

 Problem Description

-The development of an MCNP model that accurately resembles a detectors experimental response is not an elementary task.
+The development of an MCNP model that accurately resembles a detector’s experimental response is not an elementary task.
 Factors to consider when modeling are: the type and position of the radiation source, the properties, both geometrical and compositional of the detector being modeled, and the characteristics of primary and secondary incident radiation.
 Published literature has stated relative differences between the experimental and Monte Carlo simulated full-energy peak absolute efficiencies for HPGe detectors have reached as low as 0.2%.
-[2] There has also been studies showing discrepancies between the manufacturer-provided detector specifications of internal components compared to measured values, such as the crystal length and dead layers.
+[2] There have also been studies showing discrepancies between the manufacturer provided detector specifications of internal components compared to measured values, such as the crystal length and dead layers.
 [3]

 Experimental measurements of gamma-ray emissions using a standard Canberra p-type HPGe detector were provided by Lieutenant Colonel Buckley O’Day using a multi-nuclide source.
 The multi-nuclide source covered photon energies ranging from 0.06 to 1.836 MeV, which allowed for a full representation of the absolute efficiency curve.
-The numerical values listed for the energies in Table 1 follow the rounding format listed on the source specifications sheet provided by Eckert & Ziegler Isotope Products for consistency, and the documentation also states the source uncertainty to be 3.1% for each energy.
+The numerical values listed for the energies in Table 1 follow the rounding format listed on the source specifications sheet provided by Eckert & Ziegler Isotope Products; the documentation also states the source uncertainty to be 3.1% for each energy.